 Hippocrates (460-377 B.C.) known as the “father of modern medicine” and the “father of medical literature" is noted as the first man who practiced medicine as an art.
 He insisted that only nature could heal the body and that the physician was only nature’s helper.

-In these present times the world is experiencing soaring rates of illness with incurable disease that has people stuck in dysfunctional medical system, here in the USA, that is NOT working.
+In these present times the world is experiencing soaring rates of illness with incurable disease, some developing from chronic inflammation, that has people stuck in dysfunctional medical system, here in the USA, that is NOT working.

 Your doctor prescribe medication after medication that doesn’t go to the root cause of your condition, with that same medication that is supposed to help you/me directly causing a slew of uncomfortable side effects.